Laweeza/Laweeza/README.md

 I am a software engineer from the Bay Area and am currently looking for new opportunities!

-I currently am improving my JavaScript and TypeScript skills by building small projects and of course, with leetcode.

 <i>Ongoing Stuff:</i>
 * [Blog](https://laweeza.github.io/)